aneldev/dyna-image/README.md

 Create a `<div>` and inside the `<DynaImage>`.
 The `<DynaImage>` will occupy the full width and height of the parent `<div>`.
 It will render the image in Fit / Fill or Actual mode.

+# Modes

+The `EImageMode` would be:

+## ACTUAL

-- In Actual mode, the image as it is, in physical dimensions.
+In Actual mode, the image as it is, in physical dimensions.

+If the image is bigger than the given space, the image is centered cropped.

+## FIT

-- In Fit mode, the image will fit in the parent div, which means that we will have horizontal or vertical spaces.
+In Fit mode, the image will fit in the parent div, which means that we will have horizontal or vertical empty spaces.

+## FILL

-- In Fill mode, the image will cover the whole area of the parent div, which means that the image will be cropped vertically or horizontally.
+In Fill mode, the image will cover the whole area of the parent div, which means that the image will be cropped vertically or horizontally.

 # Examples